OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-30.md

 ## 2 Chronicles 30:11

-Nevertheless, some men from Asher, Manasseh, and Zebulun humbled themselves and came to Jerusalem.
+However, some men from Asher, Manasseh, and Zebulun humbled themselves and came to Jerusalem.

 ## 2 Chronicles 30:12